Skip to main content

 Starting to receive state pension

-The DWP notifies HM Revenue & Customs (HMRC) automatically once you have decided to claim your state pension.
-This automatic notification should happen about five weeks before the date when you reach state pension age.
+When you claim your state pension, the DWP usually notifies HM Revenue & Customs (HMRC) automatically, and provides details of your state pension award.
+This automatic notification should happen before you receive your first state pension payment.

+If you pay tax under PAYE on another income source, HMRC will use the information from DWP to update your tax code and include an adjustment for your state pension.
 In the first year you get your state pension, you will likely receive payment for only part of the year.
-HMRC will normally include a full year's pension in your coding notice and then tell your employer or pension payer to use a special type of code – called a week 1 or month 1 code – to make sure that you only pay the right amount of tax.
+HMRC will normally include a full year's state pension in your PAYE coding notice and then tell your employer or pension payer to use a special type of code – called a week 1 or month 1 code – to make sure that you only pay the right amount of tax under PAYE.

 Example: starting to receive state pension part way through the tax year